frioux/blog/content/posts/concurrency-and-async-in-perl.md

 that it would diminish what I'm trying to communicate here, so I take fault for any mistakes included within.

+The basic goal of the code in this post is to create an echo server that also periodically prints ping to the connected client.
+While this may be obviously a toy, it is enough to demonstrate the various ways to connect related events with the discussed frameworks.

 ## AnyEvent

 The framework I first did async work in perl with was AnyEvent.
 (Well actually